-1.5 Summary of the tax-benefit policies implemented during 2020 and 2021 to meet at least two of the following situations: i) the employer's turnover had decreased by 30% or more compared to the same month in 2019; i) the employer was not able to provide the agreed amount of work to 30% or more of his/her employees; and iii) the employer had to reduce by 30% or more the wage of at least 30% of his/her employees.
-The compensation was 70% of the employees' gross wage (with a maximum monthly amount of $\{0,000\}$ ); employees could receive it for maximum two months during the period between 1 March and 31 May 2020.
-In addition, the employer had to pay at least $\{0,000\}$ to the employee.
-In total, the employee received at least the minimum wage ( $\{0,000\}$ ) or due to working part-time the income remained the same.
+1.5 Summary of the COVID-related tax-benefit policies

+Following Covid-19 outbreak, the Estonian Unemployment Insurance Fund offered wage compensation to employers to mitigate the impact of the Covid-19 outbreak.
+The employers had to meet at least two of the following situations: i) the employer's turnover had decreased by 30% or more compared to the same month in 2019; ii) the employer was not able to provide the agreed amount of work to 30% or more of his/her employees; and iii) the employer had to reduce by 30% or more the wage of at least 30% of his/her employees.
+The compensation was 70% of the employees' gross wage (with a maximum monthly amount of $\in 1,000$); employees could receive it for maximum two months during the period between 1 March and 31 May 2020.
+In addition, the employer had to pay at least $\in 150$ to the employee.
+In total, the employee received at least the minimum wage ($\in 584$) or due to working part-time the income remained the same.